katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 Creating a new repo is as easy as creating your profile.

-**1. Firstly, click on `New Repository` on top right of the page. **
+**Step 1: Click on `New Repository` on the top right of the page.**

 <kbd><img width="257" alt="image" src="https://user-images.githubusercontent.com/81607668/135068335-12538e85-8090-4f27-8232-47bfcc15b2c2.png"></kbd>

-This is the default setting.
-If you forgot to tick `Add a README.md`, you can create it in the repo itself later.
+The image below is the default setting.
+If you forgot to tick `Add a README.md`, you can create the file separately in the repo later.

 <kbd><img width="615" alt="Screenshot 2021-09-28 at 9 55 20 PM" src="https://user-images.githubusercontent.com/81607668/135103549-c7d87461-adb5-4b6c-b65b-72842e2f374c.png"></kbd>

 And, it's done.
-You have created your first repo!
+You have created your first repo! 😎

-### Extra: How to Create Subfolders in your Repository?
+### Extra Tip: How to Create Subfolders in your Repository?

-**1. Navigate to the right side of the page, click `Add File` and `Create New File`.**
+**Step 1: Navigate to the right side of the page.
+Click `Add File` and then, `Create New File`.**

 <kbd><img width="879" alt="Screenshot 2021-09-28 at 10 41 20 PM" src="https://user-images.githubusercontent.com/81607668/135109960-52721c55-810e-47d9-a463-8c19d9ece947.png"></kbd>

-**2. `Name your file` followed by the extension `.md`, `.sql`, or any format.**
+**Step 2: Name your file followed by the extension `.md`, `.sql`, or any format.**

 <kbd><img width="610" alt="Screenshot 2021-09-28 at 10 42 05 PM" src="https://user-images.githubusercontent.com/81607668/135110652-99d4b7da-9339-4324-b564-5d217bf4cfbd.png"></kbd>

 ***

-If you like this guide, please give this repo a Star 🌟
+Now go and have fun creating your Github profile and start adding your projects!

-Happy GitHub-ing! 🙆🏻‍♀️
+If you like this guide, please give this repo a Star 🌟 Happy GitHub-ing! 🙆🏻‍♀️